 News and Highlights

-A performance of Rachmaninoff's 1st Piano Concerto with Orchestra Iowa will be presented in the beautiful Paramount Theater in Cedar Rapids on Saturday, November 17.
-The will also be a performance at the Coralville Center for Performng Arts, on the Friday evening before.
+A performance of Rachmaninoff's 1st Piano Concerto with Orchestra Iowa was presented in the beautiful Paramount Theater in Cedar Rapids on Saturday, November 17.
+This performance was preceeded by a performance at the Coralville Center for Performing Arts, on the Friday evening before.

 On Tuesday, March 26, Dr. Nosikova will again perform the Rachmaninoff's 1st Piano Concerto,this time with the University of Iowa Symphony in Hancher Auditorium (Iowa City).
 The following evening the performance will featured at Chicago's Symphony Center Orchestra Hall.

 Bravos to Helen Ninoska Thrall and Nate Filippelli, studio members receiving their DMAs at the Winter 2018 Commencement!
-Nate and Ninoska join Elizabeth Dolter, Natalie landowski, and Wenjuan Peng who received their DMA's at last Spring's Commencement.
+Nate and Ninoska join Elizabeth Dolter, Natalie Landowski, and Wenjuan Peng who received their DMA's at last Spring's Commencement.

 Congratulations to Peng Zhang, winner of the University of Iowa SOM Concerto Competition with his performance of Prokofiev's Piano Concerto No. 3, C major.
 Peng joins other recent winners from the studio: Alice Chang, Korak Lertpibulchai, Caroline Krause, and Ryan McNamara!